colinchnews/colinchnews.github.io/_posts/2023/09/19/2023-09-19-07-56-41-322655-the-best-side-dishes-to-pair-with-a-burger-on-national-burger-day.md

 ---
 layout: post
-title: ""The Best Side Dishes to Pair with a Burger on National Burger Day""
+title: "The Best Side Dishes to Pair with a Burger on National Burger Day"
 description: " "
 date: 2023-09-19
 tags: [NationalBurgerDay, BurgerSideDishes]